 Four Common Scenarios

 We’ve all been there.
 You put in an order and you’re not getting filled!
 You modify the price once, twice, thrice, and still no fill!
 Are you doing something wrong or has the market gone mad?!
-We’ve compiled some information that might shed some light on why you might be having trouble opening or closing a trade:
+We’ve compiled some common scenarios that may shed some light on why you might have trouble opening or closing a trade:

 Remember, when it comes to getting filled, liquidity is KING!
 One of the most important elements of options trading, liquidity trumps all.
 Most issues with order fills are the result of liquidity problems.
 There’s nothing like being in a winning trade you can’t get out of.
 Losing trades are even worse.
 Good liquidity means favorable closing prices.
 Poor liquidity could hurt you bad.
 In the world of trading we call this slippage.